How to Build a Workspace That Protects Your Focus

 Objective measures:

-• Context switches per hour (target: <3)
+• Context switches per hour (lower is better during focus blocks)

 Subjective measures (1-10 scale):